FOSS Contributions

 - Example: Saturn#354 - Enhance the "Explanation" section of the documentation

-Still in this section, another thing that you can do to contribute for open source projects is to give ideas for new features.
-You can simply create an issue describing what you want, and giving ideas for the maintainers.
+Still in this section, another thing that you can do to contribute on open source projects is to give ideas for new features.

-The next step, after reading and improving the documentation, is to start digging into the project code.
-In order to do this, I like to start checking the automated tests of it.
+The next step, after reading and improving the documentation, is to start digging the project code.
+In order to do this, I like to start checking the automated tests part.

-Finally, now that you have read the documentation and improved it, studied the test scenarios, and is confident about knowing the code behavior, the next step is to finally add new features and send PRs with your custom code.
+Finally, now that you have read the documentation and improved it, studied the automated tests and is confident about knowing the code behavior, the next step is to finally add new features.

-Notice that those are, most of the time, the PRs that take longer to get merged, because it depends on the understanding of the maintainers about this new feature that you're proposing.
+Notice that those are, in most time, the PRs that take longer to get merged, because it depends on the understanding of the maintainers about this new feature that you're proposing.

 - Example: node-gitlab-2-github#149 - Dockerize this application